RedHatRanger/Darn_Good_Quotes/quote_of_the_day.md

 - 2026-05-27: "A distributed system is one in which the failure of a computer you didn't even know existed can render your own computer unusable." -Leslie Lamport
 - 2026-05-28: "If you haven't thought of three possibilities, you haven't started thinking." -Gerald Weinberg
 - 2026-06-01: "Talk is cheap.
 Show me the code." -Linus Torvalds
+- 2026-06-02: "Any fool can write code that a computer can understand.
+Good programmers write code that humans can understand." -Martin Fowler
+- 2026-06-03: "A great software architecture is one where you know exactly what to leave out." -Kevlin Henney
+- 2026-06-04: "Software is a gas; it expands to fill its container." -Nathan Myhrvold
+- 2026-06-05: ​"A language that doesn't affect the way you think about programming is not worth knowing." -Alan Perlis